 Rethymnon is famous not only for its stunning beaches but also for some of the finest restaurants on the island.
 And part of them is famous all across Crete!
 So here is the best of the best Rethymnon restaurants where you can get great food, excellent service, and a wish to come back.

 If you’re spending your vacation in Rethymnon, you’ve probably sorted out where you’re staying already.
-And not, if you’re here, it’s probably dinner time, and you’re looking for a great restaurant in Rethymnon to end your day in town.
+And if you’re here now, reading this, it’s probably dinner time, and you’re looking for a great restaurant in Rethymnon to end your day in town.

 Best Restaurants in the Old Town of Rethymnon

 In no particular order (well, kind of…!), these are among my most beloved restaurants in Rethymnon, and definitely the ones I’d suggest you visit when spending some time in Crete…

 I will never grow tired of recommending booking a table at Avli, probably the most enchanting garden in town, home to fabulous cuisine and authentic Cretan hospitality.